TariqAHassan/alsek/docs/guided_tour.md

 By default, [`multiprocessing`](https://docs.python.org/3/library/multiprocessing.html) from the Python standard library will be used.
 However, it is possible to switch to the [`PyTorch`](https://pytorch.org) implementation of multiprocessing found [here](https://pytorch.org/docs/stable/multiprocessing.html).
-This can be done by updating the `ALSEK_MULTIPROCESS_BACKEND` environment variable prior to booting up the worker pool.
+This can be done by setting the `ALSEK_MULTIPROCESS_BACKEND` environment variable prior to booting up the worker pool.

 ```shell